Trajan's Arch or Arch of the Gods in a 1765 ink drawing by James Bruce and Luigi Balugani

 Public fountain near the Capitol

 Thamugadi could rely on three sources of water, the main one being Aqua Septimiana Felix in the southern side of the town.
 Another source referred to by an inscription was Aqua Paludensis (Marsh Water) which must have come from marshes in the proximity of the town.
-The water was captured and filtered by a system of underground conduits, which is typical of Iran (qanat), but was not unknown in other arid regions.
-Water was distributed by a series of public fountains at the main crossroads, similar to those at Pompeii.
+The water was captured and filtered by a system of underground conduits, which was typical of Persia (qanat), but was not unknown in other arid regions.
+Water was distributed by a series of fountains at the main crossroads, similar to those at Pompeii.

 Great Southern Baths: (above) overall view with a large semicircular latrine in the foreground; (below-left) pool of one of the halls; (below-right) base of a statue of Cornelia Salonina, wife of Emperor Gallienus

 Archaeologists have identified 14 bath establishments at Thamugadi; they might not have been operating at the same time, but yet they indicate the importance of this facility for the ancient Romans (read a description of a day at the baths by Seneca).
 An inscription found at Thamugadi says Venari, lavari, ludere, ridere, occ est vivere (to hunt, to go to the baths, to play games, to laugh, this is to live).

 The largest baths of the town were perhaps the last to be built, as they are located in the new neighbourhood.
 The very large semicircular latrine brings to mind those of the Antonine Baths at Carthage, the largest Roman baths in Africa.

 (above) Byzantine fortress; (below) Christian neighbourhood and the Capitolium